Monotropa hypopitys

 (pinesap)

-Pinesaps are mycoheterotrophs, or, plants that parasitize fungi in the soil and do not produce energy of their own from sunlight.
+The pinesap is a mycoheterotroph, or, a plant that parasitizes fungi in the soil and does not produce energy of its own from sunlight.
 The fungi, in turn, have symbiotic relationships with forest flora and serve as conduits of nutrients between trees, the surrounding soil, and other plants.
-In this case, the pinesaps contribute nothing in return and, as their common name suggests, actually tap the trees themselves for sustenance through the fungal third party.
+In this case, the pinesap contributes nothing in return and, as its common name suggests, actually taps the trees themselves for sustenance through the fungal third party.
 However, neither the trees nor fungi are harmed through this apparent thievery, which is actually believed to benefit the woodland ecosystem by triggering transfer of nutrients where they are most lacking.

-Pinesaps currently have two botanical names that are the reverse of each another.
-They are currently in the genus Monotropa (“once turned,” in reference to the shepherd’s-crook stems of pinesaps, ghost pipes, and their kin), although recent analysis suggests that pinesaps are more distantly related to the others and should be in their own genus, Hypopitys (or, “under pines”).
-However, the name change is not yet official and thus each name is a recognized synonym of the other.
+The pinesap has two recognized botanical names that are the reverse of each other.
+It is currently in the genus Monotropa (“once turned”, in reference to the shepherd’s-crook stems of the pinesap, ghost pipe, and their kin), although recent analysis suggests that the pinesap is more distantly related to the others and should be in its own genus, Hypopitys (or, “under pines”).
+However, the name change is not yet official and thus each name is an accepted synonym of the other.

 Typical Western Washington pinesap habitat: